videoDAC/livepeer-broadcaster/README.md

 Content can be consumed by requesting a URL with `.m3u8` extension, via `http` from port `8935`. `simple-streaming-server` will respond by serving a sequence of content segment files with `.hs` extensions over `http`, for playback.

+The code for this software is available on [Livepeer's go-livepeer repository](https://github.com/livepeer/go-livepeer).

 ## Transcoding

 `simple-streaming-server` can be configured to transcode the source content into different frame sizes and frame rates.

-Transcoding allows content to be consumed by devices with less performant network connections (bytes per second).
+Transcoding allows content to be consumed by devices with less-performant network connections (bytes per second).

 ### Local Transcoding